neurosim/DNN_NeuroSim_V1.4/README.md

 :point_right: :point_right: :point_right: **To enable partial parallel mode**
 ```
-Specify the parameter "parallelRead" when running the python wrapper to enable partial parallel mode in both the python wrapper and C++ code.
+Specify the parameter "parallelRead" when running the python wrapper.
+Partial parallel mode will be enabled in both the python wrapper and C++ code.

 --parallelRead N